-Are you passionate about preserving art for future generations?
+Are you passionate about exploring the history of humanity through the arts?
 Art historians enhance our understanding of art and material culture and its place in society through research.
 Studying the art and architecture of diverse world cultures and periods reveals the historical, social and cultural significance art holds for its creators and users.

 The Art History program enhances your understanding of past and contemporary visual art forms.
 We teach you about global artistic production, relevant technologies, critical methods, learning theories and innovative approaches.